robert-hh/wm8960/readme.md

 16000, 22050, 24000, 32000, 44100, 48000, 96000, 192000 and 384000.
 Note, that
 not every I2S hardware will support all values.
 - *bits* The number of bits per audio word.
 Acceptable value are 16, 20, 24, and 32.
+- *swap* Swap the left & right channel, if set.
+For a list of options, see the table below.
 - *route* Setting the audio path in the codec.
 For a list of options, see the table below.
-- *protocol* Setting the communication protocol.
-The default is I2S.
-For a list of options, see the table below.
-- *master_slave* Let the WM8960 act as Master of Slave device.
-The default setting is Slave.
-In slave mode, sample_rate and bits are controlled by the MCU.
 - *enable_speaker* Enable or disable the speaker port.
 - *left_input* Set the audio source for the left input channel.
 For a list of options, see the table below.
 - *right_input* Set the audio source for the right input channel.For a list of options, see the table below.